pioneers/shepherd/shepherd/tests/TESTING_DOCS.md

 ### READ

-The READ statement will mount a listener to the LCM channel that is indicated.
+The READ statement will mount a listener to the YDL channel that is indicated.

 Typically, this is put at the top of a test file but it is possible to have multiple READ statements in a test.
-Subsequent READ statements will cause the LCM queue to clear.
+Subsequent READ statements will cause the YDL queue to clear.

-Usage: `READ <LCM target>`
+Usage: `READ <YDL target>`

 ### RUN